cs1302uga/cs1302-tutorials/interfaces/interfaces.md

    **NOTE:** In Java, the declaration of an abstract method in the source code for an interface may omit the `public` visibility modifier.
 If `public` is omitted in this context, the abstract method is still assumed to have `public` visibility.
-This behavior is different for classes, a topic that will be covered more in depth at a later time when the nuances of visibility are presented.
+This behavior is different for classes, a topic that will be covered more in-depth at a later time when the nuances of visibility are presented.

 1. Generate, host, and view the API documentation website for the starter code provided with this tutorial.
    Find the `Styleable` interface on the website and compare the documentation provided there with what